lmeninato/GoFundMe/README.md

 ![sample scrape of url](/images/gofundme_sample_scrape.png)

-As long as the information is in a consistent location for each url (extracted by navigating the GoFundMe website using selenium for each category) I can have various attributes for each observation (scraped url).
+As long as the information is in a consistent location for each url (extracted by navigating the GoFundMe website using selenium for each category) I can have various attributes for each observation (each scraped url).